wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 var onGoingCall: NXMCall?
 ```

-> NOTE: Currently the `Client SDK` does not store ongoing call reference, so we have to store it in the `AppDelegate` class. we will use it later to end the call.
+> NOTE: Currently the `Client SDK` does not store ongoing call reference, so we have to store it in the `AppDelegate` class.
+We will use it later to end the call.

 Now in the same class add `makeCall` method: